fullstackenviormentss/Markov_text/README.md

 **Notes:**

  - All whitespace in `to_read.txt` is ignored

+ - `NUMBER_OF_KEY_WORDS` is the number of words to use for each key when generating the dictionary

  - At the top of the script there is a variable, `WORD_LIMIT`: this limits the amount of words read from the text file.
 Change this to however many you want, or set it to `None` to read all the words